Updated: May 14

 4. Cause Marketing

-Cause marketing allows you to support worthy goals, like sustainability, through your business and marketing.
+Cause marketing allows you to support worthy goals, like sustainability, animal causes or the less fortunate through your business and marketing.

 Cause marketing is a strategy that also aims to “give back”, or to advance an agenda in line with your beliefs of passions.